fralcala/N320-Final/README.md

 - Home Page: The first page a user will see.
 - Galaxies Page: Informs users about galaxies.
 - Stars Page: Informs users about stars.
-- Planets Page: Informs users about planets.
+- Planets Page: (Kiara Castillo) Informs users about planets.
+In my page I create a table, in this table the user can add and delete more infomation about the color, dimension, mass, and name of a planet.
+I make a second page about 55 Cancri e planet, you can find the link in planets page, is the last section about Strangest Planets Discovered.
+This second page has information about the planet.

 - Moons Page: Informs users about moons.

 ### Design Choices